KiraCore/testnet/README.md

 ### Keys Recovery Instructions

+If you are installing KIRA Manager for the first time on the clean instance you will be prompted during setup to input mnemonic or auto generate a new one, you can also manually recover all your secrets as follows:

-To recover accounts type `cd /home/<username> && mkdir ./.secrets && nano ./.secrets/mnemonics.env`, then paste your saved secrets and press a combination of  `Ctrl+o`, `[ENTER]`, `Ctrl+x` to preserve changes.
+Type `cd /home/<username> && mkdir ./.secrets && nano ./.secrets/mnemonics.env`, then paste your saved secrets and press a combination of  `Ctrl+o`, `[ENTER]`, `Ctrl+x` to preserve changes.
 The command above has to be executed before infrastructure setup takes place otherwise it will not take effect during setup.
 Remember to replace `<username>` with your user name otherwise new set of keys will be generated.

 ### Joining Validator Set